api2cart/ruby-sdk/docs/CustomerApi.md

   group_id: '3', # String | Customer group_id
   store_id: '1', # String | Counts customer specified by store id
   avail: false, # Boolean | Defines category's visibility status
+  include_guests: true, # Boolean | Indicates whether to include guest customers in the total count.
   find_value: 'mail@gmail.com', # String | Entity search that is specified by some value
   find_where: 'email', # String | Counts customers that are searched specified by field
   created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date